jhderojasUVa/randomfuckwork/README.md

 * Use a timer to change the word every...
 I don't know minutes/hours
 * Use several word databases (if I found some) or update the json file
 * Use the browser language for the Wikipedia
-* Change the size of the word according the quantity of text
 * A way to update the local storage of words
 * Mobile app version? xD
 * Share it with other person! (needs id or at least unique word)